juliaalyssaa/Final_Project_711-811/README.md

 # Final_Project_711/811
 # Duckweed Microbiome QIIME2 Project

-This project analyzes 16S rRNA sequencing data from microbiome samples associated with duckweed.
-The aim is to compare microbial communities between duckweed surfaces and surrounding pond water using QIIME2.
+The goal of this project is to analyze 16S rRNA sequencing data from microbiome samples associated with duckweed.
+The aim is to compare and identify the differences in microbial communities between duckweed surfaces and surrounding pond water using QIIME2.

 ## Group Members
 - Julia Murray